Engaging Welcome Emails: Best Practices with Great Examples

 - Consider taking advantage of emoji.

 According to the 2019 Adobe Emoji Trend Report, 64% of users are more likely to make a purchase via an emoji, and 51% are more willing to comment on social media posts that use emojis.
 So why not include a smiling face or two to emphasize the idea that your campaigns can make people happier.

 People are more likely to read emails when they know there are real humans behind them.
 Besides enumerating the advantages your business has over other companies on the market, enumerate your team members who are going to help take advantage of these benefits.

 - Tell your story.

-Don’t be shy to tell about your achievements.
+Speaking of more welcome email content, don’t be shy to tell about your achievements.
 Has been shortlisted for A Startup of the Year Award?
 Regularly participate in local charities?
 Run free workshops for college students?
 Your customers deserve to know what makes your company the best option to follow.

 - Give useful advice.

 Sum up the key moments that may help use your service in the most beneficial way.
 Instead of just saying “Hey, buy our products,” say “Hey, this is how our products can help you succeed.”

 - Show how you can simplify everyday routine.